AbbVie faces shock €572m Irish stamp duty for Allergan purchase

 The $63 billion (€57.2 million) tie-up, announced in July, is being carried out by way of a scheme of arrangement takeover structure, which will involve Allergan cancelling its existing shares and issuing new stock to the acquirer.

-While this type of deal – used routinely in takeover deals involving Irish public limited companies – previously got around a 1 per cent stamp duty that applies to the sale of shares in Irish companies, the Minister for Finance Paschal Donohoe introduced measures which took immediate effect on Tuesday night that imposed the duty even under a “share cancellation scheme”.
+Although this type of deal – used routinely in takeover deals involving Irish public limited companies – previously got around 1 per cent stamp duty that applies to the sale of shares in Irish companies, Minister for Finance Paschal Donohoe introduced measures that took immediate effect on Tuesday night that imposed the duty even under a “share cancellation scheme”.

 The immediate target of the Budget 2020 measure was property group Green Reit’s planned €1.34 billion sale to UK real estate investment firm Henderson Park.
 However, Allergan, as an Irish-domiciled company, is also caught by the stamp duty, even though its shares are traded in New York and its top executives operate from New Jersey.

-“We are aware of the recently enacted legislation and are considering its applicability to the transaction,” a spokeswoman for AbbVie said to The Irish Times in response to questions.
+“We are aware of the recently enacted legislation and are considering its applicability to the transaction,” a spokeswoman for AbbVie said.

 A spokeswoman for Allergan didn’t respond to a request for comment.